bobbybabra/collection/README.md

 my_collection.get(1);
 ```

-or the attribute and the value to be removed
+or the attribute and the value to match across the collection.
+Beware that
+this method will return an array and not a single model as previously.

 ```javascript
 // returns [{id: 2, name: 'second'}]